 The company’s portion of the Representations and Warranties is largely boilerplate, though it may be negotiated based on the applicable technology and associated degree of risk.
 In other words, most SPAs contain a very similar set of representations which are (generally) accepted by most technology investors.
 For example, in areas like litigation, the company states there are no lawsuits against the company.
 In areas like intellectual property, the company states that it owns all of its IP necessary to run the business.
 But what if there are exceptions to the representations as written?
 For this information, investors turn to the Disclosure Schedule.

 The Disclosure Schedule is the part of the Stock Purchase Agreement where you list the exceptions to the statements made in the Representations and Warranties.
 For example, your representation around litigation stated that you have no pending lawsuits against you—but what if you do?
 Let's say an employee is suing you for wrongful termination.
 This fact (this exception to the representation) would be listed in the Disclosure Schedule.
-A company usually states that it has full rights to all of the IP it uses in the Representations and Warranties section, but then may state in the Disclosure Schedule that, in fact, it relies on the use of certain patents licensed to it by MIT.
+A company usually states that it has full rights to all of the IP it uses in the Representations and Warranties section, but then may state in the Disclosure Schedule that, in fact, it relies on the use of certain patents licensed to it by a third party.

 Because of the nature of the SPA, investors pay very close attention to the Disclosure Schedule.
 They look there for details about the challenges the business is facing—it’s where the company airs its dirty laundry.